 It’s officially spooky season!
-While cult classics like “Halloween” and “The Shining” might immediately come to mind, those aren’t exactly kid-friendly options.
+While cult classics like “Halloween” and “The Shining” might immediately come to mind, those aren’t exactly family-friendly Halloween movies.

 Here are the best family friendly Halloween movies to watch this season without fear that your kids will never sleep again: